Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 -   The absolute bounds of the position of your 30×30×30 block are 30 pixels in each direction from the origin.
 Your block can be placed in any position within these bounds, as long as it adheres to rule #2.

-_Released from experiment `Holiday Creator Features` in format versions 1.19.40 and higher._
+_Released from experiment `Holiday Creator Features` for format versions 1.19.40 and higher._

 <CodeHeader></CodeHeader>